 Location of last production in Virginia: Buchanan, Russell, Lee, and Wise counties

 Total cumulative production: about 958 thousand barrels since 1942

 Oil In Virginia Fact Sheet

-In 2007, a total of 19,155 barrels of crude oil were produced in Virginia with an estimated value of about $1.3 million.
-The total value is based upon the average domestic crude oil first purchase price of $67.27 per barrel reported by the U.S. Energy Information Administration (EIA) for 2007.
+In 2017, the estimated value of crude oil produced in Virginia ($341 thousand) was calculated using the average domestic crude oil first purchase price of $48.05 per barrel reported by the U.S. Energy Information Administration (EIA).